USCIS taking too long? Discover how a Mandamus lawsuit can get your case moving.

 Purpose of EOIR-42A

-- Continuous Physical Presence: You should have maintained continuous physical presence in the U.S. for at least seven years.
+- Continuous Residence: Applicants must demonstrate that they have maintained continuous residence in the U.S. for at least seven years.

 The Application Process